 This fee is valid for seven consecutive days.
 A commercial use authorization is required.

 The per-person fee is $20 to a maximum of $300 per vehicle.
-People 15 years and younger are free
+People 15 years and younger are free.

 An educational fee waiver is available for educational and scientific groups that are accredited or tax-exempt for educational purposes planning a trip for educational or scientific purposes related to Yosemite that is not primarily recreational.